Mueller team asking if Trump tried to hide purpose of 2016 meeting

 Related: Trump 'Weighed In' on Son's Misleading Statement About Russia Meeting

-At the time, the White House confirmed that Trump had "weighed in" as the response to the Times report was drafted aboard Air Force One on July 8 as the president returned to the U.S. from Germany.
+At the time, the White House confirmed that Trump had "weighed in" as the response to the Times report was drafted aboard Air Force One on July 8 as the president returned to the U.S. from the G20 meeting in Germany.
 The Washington Post reported that Trump had "dictated" the response.

 The initial response by Donald Trump Jr. that was drafted aboard Air Force One described the 2016 meeting as "a short introductory meeting.
 I asked Jared and Paul to stop by.
 We primarily discussed a program about the adoption of Russian children that was active and popular with American families years ago and was since ended by the Russian government, but it was not a campaign issue at the time and there was no follow up."